bkmgit/JUBE/docs/commandline.rst

    |ID_DESCRIPTION|

-``-w WORKPACKAGE [WORKPACKAGE ...]``, ``--workpackage WORKPACKAGE [WORKPACKAGE ...]`` specifc workpackage id to be removed
+``-w WORKPACKAGE [WORKPACKAGE ...]``, ``--workpackage WORKPACKAGE [WORKPACKAGE ...]`` specific workpackage id to be removed

 ``-f``, ``--force``
    do not prompt